 Dr. Martin E. Marty drew our church sigil in April 1958, taking the theme from John's Gospel, "these things are written that you might believe that Jesus is the Son of God, and believing, you might have life in His name" (John 20:31).

 Following Chaplain Tietjen, who served the congregation as temporary pastor until September 1957, was Rev. Paul A. Meyer.
 He was installed in September 1957 as our first pastor, serving until 1968.
 Rev. Edward Bobb served as St. John's pastor from 1969-1976.
 Rev. James Roseman became our pastor in July 1977, serving until he retired in 1995.
 Rev. John S. Meehan served first as our Associate Pastor from 1988-1995, then was installed as our Senior Pastor in January 1996 and is still serving our congregation.
-Rev. Bernard F. Nass served the congregation as Associate Pastor for almost ten years prior to his retirement in 2006, and Rev. Braun Campbell then served as our Associate Pastor from 2006-2020.in 2006.
+Rev. Bernard F. Nass served the congregation as Associate Pastor for almost ten years prior to his retirement in 2006, and Rev. Braun Campbell then served as our Associate Pastor from 2006-2020.

 Our current Fellowship Hall (the first Sanctuary) was built in 1959 and served as our house of worship until our current Sanctuary was built in 1966.
 As our congregation grew, so did our need for additional facilities.
 In 1988, the Parish Center was built to provide additional space for our expanding ministries.
 In the years ahead, we plan to develop our existing campus as we continue to serve as a Lutheran ministry outpost in the Springfield-Franconia area.